Frequently asked questionsGeneral questions

 Lastly, the Act makes the Minister of Sustainable Development, Environment and Parks responsible for coordinating government actions and for promoting sustainable development both in government and in Québec society.

-In accordance with the provisions of the Sustainable Development Act, Québec has given itself a strategy: the Government Sustainable Development Strategy 2008-2013.
+In accordance with the provisions of the Sustainable Development Act, Québec has given itself a strategy: the Government Sustainable Development Strategy 2015-2020 (French).
 The latter presents a vision, the issues, nine orientations and the objectives to be pursued by the administration with regard to sustainable development.
 Through this strategy, the Government indicates how it plans to go about accomplishing Québec’s sustainable development process.

 In spring 2009, all departments and agencies concerned by the Act adopted and made public their own action plans (French) describing the means and actions that will be deployed over five years to contribute to the implementation of the Strategy.
 It is through these action plans that the Québec process for sustainable development will really take root.